Cannabis Addiction Explained

 Every rehab is unique, and every individual experience of rehab is similarly so.
 Nevertheless, a rough guide as to what to expect from cannabis rehab may be provided.

-Typically, upon entering cannabis rehab a client will receive an initial health assessment so that doctors can establish the clients physical and mental condition and the extent and nature of their addiction.
-If necessary, doctors may decide to prescribe medication at this point in order to get a head start on addressing any withdrawal symptoms that might arise.
+Typically, upon entering cannabis rehab, a client will receive an initial health assessment so that doctors can establish the clients physical and mental condition and the extent and nature of their addiction.
+If necessary, doctors may decide to prescribe medication at this point to get a head start on addressing any withdrawal symptoms that might arise.

-After the client has completed a cannabis addiction treatment programme, and has been taught various coping mechanisms and psychological defences against relapse, they will leave rehab having achieved abstinence and having developed a much more positive outlook on the future.
-However, recovery from cannabis addiction is a long-term endeavour which is not achieved simply by leaving a facility, and good rehabs offer clients up to a year’s free aftercare after treatment in order to support their recovery.
+After the client has completed a cannabis addiction treatment programme and has been taught various coping mechanisms and psychological defences against relapse, they will leave rehab having achieved abstinence and having developed a much more positive outlook on the future.
+However, recovery from cannabis addiction is a long-term endeavour which is not made simply by leaving a facility, and excellent rehabs offer clients up to a year’s free aftercare after treatment to support their recovery.